meaniebeanie22/meaniebeanie22.github.io/chapters/on-parole.md

 #### Events:
 1. Doctor comes to treat his patients
 2. After, he and Jim and out and have a chat
-3. The Doc tries to warn Silver about the uselesness of the chart
+3. The Doc tries to warn Silver about the uselessness of the chart
 4. They part ways - the Doc going back, and Jim returning to the block-house as he promised to Silver

 #### Analysis: